studyathome-internationally/rehabilitationstechnik/docs/en/chapter8.md

 Infants tend to be placid and passive and do not cry as often as expected.
 The intelligence quotient (IQ) among children with Down syndrome varies but averages about 50, compared with normal children, whose average IQ is 100. [@weijerman:2010]

-Children with Down syndrome have better visual motor skills (such as drawing) than skills that require listening.
+Children with Down syndrome have better visual-motor skills (such as drawing) than skills that require listening.
 Thus, their language skills typically develop slowly.
-Behaviour suggestive of attention-deficit disorder (sometimes with hyperactivity) is often seen in childhood.
+Behavior suggestive of attention-deficit disorder (sometimes with hyperactivity) is often seen in childhood.
-Children with Down syndrome are at greater risk of autistic behaviour, especially those with severe intellectual disability.
+Children with Down syndrome are at greater risk of autistic behavior, especially those with severe intellectual disabilities.
 Depression is also common among adults and may also occur in children.
 Early intervention with educational and other services improves the functioning of young children with Down syndrome. [@down-syndrome-education:2015]